Weather in ireland in February

 Things to do in Ireland in February

-From discovering natural landmarks and historic attractions in gloriously uncrowded conditions, to uncovering culture and cute pubs in history-packed cities, here are a few of best things to do in Ireland in February.
+From discovering natural landmarks and historic attractions in gloriously uncrowded conditions to uncovering culture and cute bars in history-packed cities, here are a few of the best things to do in Ireland in February.
+For more ideas, read up on the best things to do in Ireland.

 Explore castles and historic sites

-So, consider including the likes of Kilkenny Castle, Rock of Cashel and Dublin Castle in your February itinerary.
+So, consider including the likes of Kilkenny Castle, the Rock of Cashel, and Dublin Castle in your February itinerary.

-February is also a fine time to enjoy live music, hearty food, and Irish hospitality in traditional pubs.
+February is also a fine time to enjoy live music, hearty food, and Irish hospitality in traditional bars.

 Warm up on a winter food tour